|Date of Birth||29 April 1957, Greenwich, London, England, UK|

 Daniel Michael Blake Day-Lewis is the only person in film history to win the Oscar award for Best Actor three times.
 Born in London, England, he is the second child of Cecil Day-Lewis (A.K.A.
 Nicholas Blake) (Poet Laureate of England) and his second wife, Jill Balcon.
 His maternal grandfather was Sir Michael Balcon, an important figure in the history of British cinema, head of the famous Ealing Studios.
 His older sister, Tamasin Day-Lewis, is a documentarian.
+His mother's family were Jewish immigrants (from Poland and Latvia), and his father was of Northern Irish and English descent.
 Daniel was educated at Sevenoaks School in Kent, which he despised, and the more progressive Bedales in Petersfield, which he adored.
 He studied acting at the Bristol Old Vic School.
 Daniel made his film debut in Sunday Bloody Sunday (1971), but then acted on stage with the Bristol Old Vic and Royal Shakespeare Companies and did not appear on screen again until 1982, when he landed his first adult role, a bit part in Gandhi (1982).
-He also appeared on British TV that year in Frost in May (1982) and How Many Miles to Babylon?
+He also appeared on British TV that year in Frost in May (1982) and BBC2 Playhouse: How Many Miles to Babylon?
 (1982).
 Notable theatrical performances include Another Country (1982-83), Dracula (1984), and The Futurists (1986).

 His first major supporting role in a feature film was in The Bounty (1984), quickly followed by My Beautiful Laundrette (1985) and A Room with a View (1985).
 The latter two films opened in New York on the same day, offering audiences and critics evidence of his remarkable range and establishing him as a major talent.
 The New York Film Critics named him Best Supporting Actor for those performances.
 In 1986, he appeared on stage in Richard Eyre's The Futurists and on television in Eyre's production of Screen Two: The Insurance Man (1986).
 He also had a small role in a British/French film, Nanou (1986).
 In 1987 he assumed leading-man status in Philip Kaufman's The Unbearable Lightness of Being (1988), followed by a comedic role in the unsuccessful Stars and Bars (1988).
 His brilliant performance as "Christy Brown" in Jim Sheridan's My Left Foot (1989) won him numerous awards, including The Academy Award for best actor.